nymea/nymea-docs/docs/about/terms-definition.md

 * User: Email service, the user is required to fill in the email server credentials
 * Discovery: Within a local area network to dsicover the ZigBee bridge.
-* Auto: After the ZigBee bridge is connected, the ZigBee devices apear automaticall without any involvement of the user.
+* Auto: After the ZigBee bridge is connected, the ZigBee devices apear automatically without any involvement of the user.

 ### Create Methods

-Well known from Bluetooth

 ### Vendor

+Inside every device plug-in a vendor is defined that is the manufacturer of the device.
+So generic plug-ins that doesn't belong to a specific device have 'nymea' defined as vendor.

 ### Device Class